selvaklnc/wmao/src/content/posts/form-popup-tools.md

 Use it to embed opt-in forms into blog content, create irresistible popups on your landing pages, or layer bonus offers onto tracked links.
 It's quick, flexible, and powerful.

 And the best part?
-It integrates seamlessly with SendSteed, making list-building a breeze.
+It integrates seamlessly with <span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span>, making list-building a breeze.

 In the next chapter, we'll unlock the power of the List Manager, your go-to tool for building, organizing, and monetizing your email list inside LeadsLeap.
 Once you get the traffic right, it's all about keeping those leads warm and converting.